nedrysoft/dmgee/contributing.md

 ### Variables

-Variable names should be descriptive, the more descriptove the name the easier and clearer the code is to understand.
+Variable names should be descriptive, the more descriptive the name the easier and clearer the code is to understand.
 Variables should be named using camelCase.

 *Good*